published on 31 July 2012

 The architects of ancient Egypt in the 13th century BC aligned the temple so that , on October 21 and February 21 (61 days before and 61 days after the winter solstice), the sun’s rays enter into the sanctuary to illuminate the sculptures on the wall, except for the statue of Ptah, the god associated with the underworld, which remains in shadow.

-Original illustration by Man77.
+Based on Wikipedia content that has been reviewed, edited, and republished.
+Original image by Man77.
 Uploaded by Irene Fanizza, published on 31 July 2012 under the following license: GNU Free Documentation License.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.

 Donate and help us!